Due to laws regarding privacy, use of email is limited. All

 more details about this trip.

-7th Grade Civics: Unit 12: Public Opinion and Government from
+7th Grade Civics: Unit 7: The Legislative Branch from

 In this Unit, we will be learning about the legislative system.
 In Lesson 1, we will be focusing on the parts of the Legislative branch (Congress has two parts: Senate and House of Representatives) and the leadership in this parts and the committee system.
 In Lesson 2, we will be learning about the powers of Congress (expressed and implied).
 In Lesson 3, we will be learning about how Congress works and such things as the qualifications needed to be in Congress, and what Congress actually does.
 In Lesson 4, we will be learning about the process of how a bill becomes a law.